 - Use of guiding practice such as NIST 800-53 Rev 4 is suggested to help system owner understand the recommended baseline of security controls needed as informed by the information system categorization.
-Low-impact, Medium/Moderate-impact, and High-impact baselines are prescriptive when determining the minimum set of security controls for a system. - Security controls such as those suggested in the security control catalog of NIST SP 800-53 Rev 4, Appendix F, (http://dx.doi.org/10.6028/NIST.SP.800-53r4) have a well-defined organization and structure.
+Low-impact, Moderate-impact, and High-impact baselines are prescriptive when determining the minimum set of security controls for an application (inclusive of hardware and software). - Security controls such as those suggested in the security control catalog of NIST SP 800-53 Rev 4, Appendix F, (http://dx.doi.org/10.6028/NIST.SP.800-53r4) have a well-defined organization and structure.
 Organized into classes and families for ease of use in the control selection and specification process; There are three general classes of security controls (i.e., management, operational, and technical).
 Each family contains security controls related to the security function of the family.
 A standardized, two-character identifier is assigned to uniquely identify each control family.
 The table below summarizes the classes and families in the security control catalog and the associated family identifiers.

 CLASS FAMILY IDENTIFIER

 Management Risk Assessment RA

 Management Planning PL

 Management System and Services Acquisition SA

-Management Certification, Accreditation, and Security Assessments СА
+Management Certification, Accreditation, and CA

+Security Assessments

 Operational Personnel Security PS

 Operational Physical and Environmental Protection PE

 Operational Contingency Planning СР

-Operational Configuration Management СМ
+Operational Configuration Management CM

-Operational Maintenance МА
+Operational Maintenance MA

 Operational System and Information Integrity SI

 Operational Media Protection MP

 Operational Incident Response IR

 Operational Awareness and Training AT

-Technical Identification and Authentication ΙΑ
+Technical Identification and Authentication IA

 Technical Access Control AC

 Technical Audit and Accountability AU

 Technical System and Communications Protection SC